HimizuNoa/Codex-GUI/README.md

-# Codex CLI GUI v5
+# Codex GUI

-Codex CLI GUI v5 is a desktop application built with Electron and React (using Vite) that provides a graphical interface to the Codex command-line tool and the OpenAI API.
+Codex GUI is a desktop application built with Electron and React (using Vite) that provides a graphical interface to the Codex command-line tool and the OpenAI API.
 It enables you to write prompts, view code diffs, perform security reviews, and manage diff history—all within a modern, cross-platform desktop app.

 ## Features
 - Onboarding: Securely store and manage your OpenAI API key using the system credential store (`keytar`).